Activity

 Feeling the force on a lever

-Set-up as a group activity: set up the a lever (or two or three) in the centre of an area that the students can sit around.
-Make the position of the fulcrum the same in each lever e.g. far from the brick.
-Students come up one at a time (or in groups of two or three, depending on how many levers are set up), to each try lifting the brick by pushing on the other end of the lever (it will be hard with the fulcrum far from the brick).
-Then change the position of the fulcrum in all three levers (e.g. nearer to the brick) so that students can compare how much force is needed to lift the brick with the first fulcrum position.
-Move to a third position, and if appropriate (i.e. if the students have enough information from previous tries to make an informed guess), ask students to predict how hard it will be this time to lift the brick compared to the other two tries.
+Students (one at a time) try lifting the brick by pushing on the other end of the lever.
+Then change the position of the fulcrum in the central lever (e.g. nearer to the brick), or move student groups to a new lever with a new fulcrum position.
+Students should compare how much force is needed to lift the brick compared with the first fulcrum position.
+Move to a third, then maybe fourth, lever and compare the force needed to lift the bricks.
+If appropriate (i.e. if the students have enough information from previous tries to make an informed guess), ask students to predict how hard it will be to lift the brick before they try the last lever, compared to the other tries.

 Set-up as stations: set up three or four levers on desks, with their fulcrum in a different position.
 Mark with tape the location of each fulcrum on the lever, so that if it gets moved through use, students know where it should go.
 Make sure that one station has the fulcrum very near the brick and one is far.
 Students try a lever, then move to a new station.